AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

   \left[L_{\mathrm{cert}}(\theta+\epsilon)\right].
 $$

-The random vector $\epsilon$ slightly perturbs every trainable weight.
-A jump at one weight setting becomes one contribution to an average over its neighborhood, so the smoothed loss changes more regularly as $\theta$ moves.
+The random vector $\epsilon$ perturbs every trainable weight.
+A jump at one weight setting contributes only one value to an average over its neighborhood, so the smoothed loss changes more regularly as $\theta$ moves.

-The paper proves that when the loss does not grow too rapidly as the weights become large, $L_\sigma$ is infinitely differentiable.
+The paper proves that, under a growth condition on the loss as the weights become large, $L_\sigma$ is infinitely differentiable.
 If optimization stays in a compact parameter region, $L_\sigma$ is also Lipschitz continuous.
 Its deviation from convexity, a measure of how far the surface bends away from a